Discount + GST Calculator India

 About This Calculator

-In retail and e-commerce, promotional discounts are ubiquitous—from seasonal sales and clearance events to loyalty programs and bulk purchase incentives.
-The fundamental principle governing GST on discounts is straightforward: tax is calculated on the actual transaction value, meaning the price after all applicable discounts have been deducted.
-This ensures consumers pay tax only on what they actually spend, and businesses collect the correct amount of tax for remittance to authorities.
+In retail, wholesale, and e-commerce, promotional discounts are everywhere—from seasonal events like Diwali, Amazon Great Indian Festival, and Flipkart Big Billion Days, to clearance sales and loyalty incentives.
+Goods and Services Tax (GST) is a value-added tax applied at each stage of the supply chain, and the fundamental principle governing its interaction with discounts is straightforward: tax is calculated on the actual transaction value.
+This ensures consumers pay tax only on what they spend, and businesses collect the exact amount required for compliance and remittance to authorities.

 The Discount + GST Formulas